pchang4/web-01-final-b/README.md

 ## Due Date
 This will be due on December 7th, at 11:59pm.
 We will not be meeting for an in-class final.
+*The tabs for the Faculty and Students pages are linked so they should work in moving between the pages